• Skip to primary navigation

 Method

-1. On the piece of white paper draw a cross with a marker pen
+1. On the piece of white paper, draw a cross with a marker pen

-3. Add the circle bag
+3. Add the circle teabag

-5. Pour over the teabag and start the stop watch
+5. Pour over the teabag and start the stopwatch

 6. Time how long it takes for the cross to disappear

-8. To make the investigation results more accurate repeat with each teabag three times.
+8. To make the investigation results more accurate, repeat with each teabag three times.

 Record your results in a table